MarcelMeurer/WVD-Hydra/README.md

     - The secret from the previous step -> Secret

-Before you complete the configuration in Project Hydra, go to your Azure subscription and add the created service principal with contributor permissions to the subscription or all resource groups containing your WVD environment (VMs, host pools, images, v-net, ...).
+*** Give permissions to the Service Principal or Managed Service Identity (MSI) *** Before you complete the configuration in Project Hydra, go to your Azure subscription and add the created service principal or MSI with contributor permissions to the subscription or all resource groups containing your WVD environment (VMs, host pools, images, v-net, ...).
+For the vnet, use network contributor on the vnet only.
+If you go for the MSI, you can find the indentity with the same name as the host name of your Hydra instance <<your-instance>>.azurewebsites.net.